a7t0fwa7/Attacker_Infrastructure_Setup/README.md

 2) ``` Install-BoxstarterPackage -PackageName https://raw.githubusercontent.com/a7t0fwa7/Attack_Infra_Setup/main/win10.choco ```

+**NOTE** If your download fails copy the token attached at the end of the URI.

 Once the Boxstarter packages have been installed, install the three Visual Studio applications in your Downloads folder.
 When installing Visual Studio Community edition, select the .NET and C++ Desktop Development Environments from the main Workloads menu, then find and select the Windows XP v141 tools from the Individual components menu.

 Then perform one final manual reboot.